Ikraam04/Volatility_Forecasting/readme.md

 # Volatility Forecasting with GARCH, LSTM, and Hybrid Models

 ## Project Objective
-This project compares three different models for volatility forecasting:
+This project compares three different models for volatility forecasting (realized volatility):
 - GARCH models (more specifically GJR-GARCH)
 - LSTM, long short term memory a type of RNN
 - and finally a GARCH-informed LSTM (GARCH predictions is fed in as a feature)

-all the models are plotted against

 ---